BackToJs/backtojs-core/README.md

 - npm run dev
 - go to http://localhost:8080

-You will see the html of /src/pages/home as welcome page and if you click on **new game** button you will be redirected to /src/pages/map html
+You will see the home page and if you click on **new game** button you will be redirected to win page with "You win" message

-With this we will demonstrate:

-- Simple page rendering of html
-- Simple onclick functionality
-- Simple navigation
+# How it works?

-# Coming Soon
+- Coming Soon

-- Create src/autoconfigure/factory/index.js dynamically using https://github.com/jrichardsz/dependency-injection-4nodejs (with new webpack loader called dependency-injection-loader)
-- Create src/navigation/index.js dynamically (with new webpack loader called lassie-navigation-loader)
+# Road map

+- Externalize loaders and autumnframework source code as new git repositories
 - Create 3 repository for this loaders
 - Code refactor
 - Unit tests